Revlon, beauty icon in crowded market, files for bankruptcy

 Already weighed down by rising debt, Revlon’s problems only intensified with the pandemic as lipstick gave way to a new era in fashion, this one featuring medical-grade masks.

-Sales dropped 21% in 2020, the first year of the pandemic, though those sales rebounded 9.2% in its most recent reporting year with vaccines widespread.
-In the latest quarter that ended in March, sales rose nearly 8%, but still lag pre-pandemic levels in excess of $2.4 billion a year.
+Sales dropped 21% in 2020, the first year of the pandemic, though they rebounded 9.2% in the company’s most recent reporting year with vaccines widespread.
+In the latest quarter that ended in March, Revlon’s sales rose nearly 8%, but still lag pre-pandemic levels in excess of $2.4 billion a year.

 The global supply chain disruptions that are hobbling hundreds of international companies in recent months were too much for Revlon, which barely escaped bankruptcy in late 2020 by persuading bondholders to extend its maturing debt.

-There may be more corporate restructurings in the consumer products sector ahead with the threat of an economic recession and the rising costs of borrowing money.
+There may be more corporate restructurings in the consumer products sector ahead with the threat of a recession and the rising costs of borrowing money.

 Revlon said Thursday that upon court approval, it expects to receive $575 million in financing from its existing lenders, which will allow it to keep its day-to-day operations running.